modelcontextstandard/.github/profile/README.md

 | Grok 4            | ✅ Partial      | [Seems to work](https://grok.com/share/bGVnYWN5_f8e10a15-65a9-47de-b43e-c72d9c004af9), but result is not readable by Groks browser (Minimal HTML Output)     |
 | DeepSeek          | ❌      | hallucination, server call never happend, ever         |

-MCS works out-of-the-box with all LLMs that support web access.
-Issues only arises from technical limitations the browser had.
+MCS works out-of-the-box with most SOTA LLMs that support web access.
+Issues only arises from technical limitations the web access routines had.<br>
-Now imagine scaling to your APIs!
+Now imagine scaling that to your APIs!

 ## Contributing: Join the Revolution

-We're building an open ecosystem – your ideas power it!
+We're building an open ecosystem.
+Your ideas power it! <br>
 Focus areas:
 - Refine the spec: Add edge cases, model-specific optimizations.
 Reduce to the Max!
 - New Drivers: Craft ones for GraphQL, MQTT, or niche like Printers/CAN-Bus.
 Use our Python SDK as blueprint.
 - SDKs: Flesh out TypeScript (we'll generate from Python – interfaces like MCSDriver).